WindOfXaos/sds/README.md

 # sds - Scrap Download Split
-Extracts latest #videos from given channel link, then downloads and splits them into parts.
+Extracts latest #videos from given YouTube channel link, then downloads and splits them into parts.

 # Notes:
 * Runs using commandline and takes 3 arguments: channel link, number of videos and duration of each part.